Skip to main content

 -H "Content-Type: application/json" \

-• All parameters from the withdrawal request
+• All parameters from the withdrawal request — in particular, the same padded recipientAddress form

 Important Notes:

-• For Celo Sepolia, the default ERC20 token address is 0x471EcE3750Da237f93B8E339c536989b8978a438 (CELO)
+• For Celo Sepolia, the default ERC20 token address is 0x471EcE3750Da237f93B8E339c536989b8978a438 (CELO).

 Integration Steps